Will the Insurance Company Actually Pay Your Family When the Time Comes?

 But things weren’t always this way.

 In a popular song of a generation ago, the Judds sang about a youngster asking, “Grandpa, Tell Me ’Bout the Good Old Days.”

 Not just something they would say and then forget?”

 Life insurance really is—and always has been—a promise people kept.

 Life insurance is an industry that can trace its roots back to the days of ancient Rome.
 And it’s an industry with a proud tradition of promises kept.
 State regulators wouldn’t have it any other way.
 Life insurance guarantees are made in writing.
 And they’re enforced by law.

 For centuries, life insurance policies have provided vital assistance to families and individuals.
-To find out how a properly-designed life insurance policy can benefit you and your family, request a free, no-obligation Analysis from a Bank On Yourself Authorized Advisor.
+To find out how a properly-designed life insurance policy can benefit you and your family, request a free, no-obligation Analysis from a Bank On Yourself Professional.